deepchecks/deepchecks/docs/source/user-guide/general/metrics_guide.rst

     An Ignite Metric is a class with the methods: reset, compute, and update, that iterates over batches of data and aggregates the result.
 *   `Sklearn scorers <https://scikit-learn.org/stable/modules/model_evaluation.html>`__ for both vision and tabular.
-    An Sklearn Scorer is a function that accepts the parameters: (model, x, y_True), and returns a score with the convention that higher is better.
+    An Sklearn Scorer is a function that accepts the parameters: (model, x, y_true), and returns a score with the convention that higher is better.
 *   strings from Deepchecks' `supported strings <#list-of-supported-strings>`__ for both vision and tabular.